-- □ The manager need not have a long-term proven track record of managing third party investor capital, but ideally will have invested through a full business cycle demonstrating extraordinary results against the appropriate risk-matched benchmark. - □ Short of having a verifiable performance track record as described above, we look for demonstrated performance from individual investment examples and relevant experience and training from extraordinary recognized veteran investors.
+- The manager need not have a long-term proven track record of managing third party investor capital, but ideally will have invested through a full business cycle demonstrating extraordinary results against the appropriate risk-matched benchmark. - Short of having a verifiable performance track record as described above, we look for demonstrated performance from individual investment examples and relevant experience and training from extraordinary, recognised veteran investors.

-3. Investment Philosophy
+3. Investment Philsophy

-- □ We prefer long time horizon strategies, where asset managers are not distracted by short term market noise or short term investors looking for near term results. - The manager should have a contrarian investment philosophy and not participate in crowded trades.
-This contrarian philosophy or variant perception must be led by superior insights rather than being contrarian for the sake of it.

-- □ The manager seeks out asymmetric return distributions that provide a margin of safety.
-The degree and nature of this asymmetry drives the Portfolio Manager's conviction and often would result in a concentrated portfolio. - □ The manager is able to articulate a clear, identifiable competitive edge.
-There must an understandable logical reason for the manager's outperformance that is likely to last.
+- We prefer managers with long time horizon strategies, who are not distracted by short term market noise and are not short-term investors looking for near term results.
+There may be exceptions to this in certain quantitative strategies. - The manager should have a contrarian investment philosophy and not participate in crowded trades.
+This contrarian philosophy or variant perception must be led by superior insights rather than being contrarian for the sake of it. - The manager seeks out asymmetric return distributions that provide a margin of safety.
+The degree and nature of this asymmetry drives the portfolio manager's conviction and often would result in a concentrated portfolio. - The manager is able to articulate a clear, identifiable competitive edge.
+There must be an understandable logical reason for the manager's outperformance that is likely to last.